QMSTR/broker-test/README.md

 - A [RabbitMQ instance](https://kubernetes.io/docs/tasks/job/coarse-parallel-processing-work-queue/#starting-a-message-queue-service)
 - One [master Job](master/master.yaml) that issues one event in the queue
-- A [dummy builder ReplicaSet](builder/builder.yaml) containing Pods waiting for messages
+- A [module ReplicaSet](module/module.yaml) containing Pods waiting for messages

 ## Run the demo